ReturnFI/Hysteria2/CONTRIBUTING.md

 ## Release Process

-We only support the latest release of Hysteria2 Panel.
+We only support the latest release of Blitz Panel.
 All contributions will be incorporated into the next release.

 ## Questions?

 If you have any questions about contributing, please contact us at ReturnFI@proton.me.

-Thank you for contributing to Hysteria2 Panel!
+Thank you for contributing to Blitz Panel!